juanshishido/columbiax-stdsa/README.md

-# columbiax-stdsa
+## Statistical Thinking for Data Science and Analytics

+#### ColumbiaX, DS101X

-Work for edX's Statistical Thinking for Data Science and Analytics
+Notes and work for edX's Statistical Thinking for Data Science and Analytics course.